L4COUR/PCD2020_SonicPi_Workshop/README.md

 ## What is Live Coding?
 (ETA 5 min)

-livecoding as a practice, and philosophy of livecoding.

-* Code with music
-* Cyclic
-* Algorave-culture
+* Algorave and Live Coding Culture
+* How can we think about creating music and sounds using Code?

 ![](https://idmmag.com/wp-content/uploads/2019/03/65367679_DATEBOOK_kost0321-algorithmic-700x500-1.jpg)